 The reality is that people of color bear the brunt of a system that treats health care as a commodity at the same time as high out-of-pocket costs in the form of soaring deductibles become the norm.
 This point was underscored by the findings of the Commonwealth Fund, which found in 2014 that 31 million insured Americans were underinsured on the basis of high out-of-pocket expenses, which deter many from seeking treatment.
 Of course, these challenges affect everyone, but minority families may face particular distress.

 We do not need to accept this status quo.

-Just as Medicare helped spur hospital integration, it can usher in true universal health care -- a single-payer system of “Medicare-For-All" -- that will help lessen racial and class inequalities in health care.
+Just as Medicare helped spur hospital integration, it can usher in true universal health care – a single-payer system of “Medicare-For-All” – that will help lessen racial and class inequalities in health care.
 Such an expansion is consistent with the original goals of many advocates who created the 50-year-old program.
 But even as we expand Medicare to all, we must also improve it, including ending burdensome cost sharing requirements.

 True universal health care cannot wait.
 Consider the tragic case of the late African-American Monroe Bird.
 This 21-year-old was shot by a private security guard in February.
 Though he was left paralyzed and critically ill, his private insurance plan reportedly denied him coverage for care in a rehabilitation facility.
 Bird returned home to be cared for by his family, who faced considerable financial stress in his complex care, owing up to $1 million in medical bills, according to the New York Times.
 Monroe died on June 30.

-As we continue to confront the reality of structural racism in this country -- where the criminal justice system disproportionately targets men and women of color, where the school-to-prison pipeline is the fate for far too many -- we should also be aware that our for-profit-health care system continues to fail too many people.
+As we continue to confront the reality of structural racism in this country – where the criminal justice system disproportionately targets men and women of color, where the school-to-prison pipeline is the fate for far too many – we should also be aware that our for-profit-health care system continues to fail too many people.

 Racial and economic inequalities are intimately interwoven.
 There is now a record number of billionaires, yet as Vox notes, infant mortality is higher in West Baltimore than in the West Bank.
-The United States remains the only advanced nation that routinely forces families to start GofundMe campaigns to pay for the medical treatment of their loved ones -- and people of color are often bearing the brunt of this struggle.
+The United States remains the only advanced nation that routinely forces families to start GofundMe campaigns to pay for the medical treatment of their loved ones – and people of color are often bearing the brunt of this struggle.
 If we want to simultaneously improve American health care while opposing racial injustice, then let’s expand and improve Medicare, and guarantee just and equal health care for all.